What Is an Underbite?

 Treatment Options

-Depending on the severity, treatment may include Invisalign or braces to reposition teeth, orthodontic appliances to guide jaw growth in children, or referral for surgical correction in severe adult cases.
+Depending on the severity, treatment may include Invisalign to reposition teeth (available in-house at our clinic), a referral to our specialist orthodontist for braces, orthodontic appliances to guide jaw growth in children, or referral for surgical correction in severe adult cases.
 The earlier treatment begins, the more options are available.

 Don't Ignore Your Symptoms